Patent ductus arteriosus (PDA) is an extra blood vessel found in babies before birth and just after birth.

 an EKG, a test that measures the heart's electrical activity and can show if the heart is enlarged

-an echocardiogram, a test that uses sound waves to diagnose heart problems.
-These waves bounce off parts of the heart, creating a picture of the heart.
+an echocardiogram (ultrasound of the heart).
 In babies with PDA, an echo shows how big the opening is and how well the heart is handling it.

 How Is Patent Ductus Arteriosus Treated?